jversoza/MTEC2002/syllabus.markdown

 * Quiz next week.
 * [How to Think Like a Computer Scientist: Chapter - 4 - Conditionals](http://www.openbookproject.net/thinkcs/python/english2e/ch04.html) - Read 4.1 to 4.8

-Class 4 - February 22nd - Quiz, Tuples and Dictionaries, Review Loops
+Class 4 - February 22nd - Quiz, Loops and Lists
 =====
 * Solutions to homework
 * Quiz